dlanza1/ExDeMon/doc/users-manual/notifications-sink.md

 #### Templates

-In some sinks, templates can be used to format notifications.
+Some parameters of the sinks, mark with &lt;template&gt;, templates can be used to format notifications.

 The following strings will be replaced by the notification corresponding information:
 * &lt;monitor_id&gt;